kr1ps/MediaHomeServices/README.md

 #### Bazarr

 Finally, after you download all your movies or tv series, you probably want subtitle in your preference language.
 For this, [bazarr](https://www.bazarr.media/) do the hard work for you.
 This little one watches the media folders and automatically downloads your subtitles.
 Here an example deployment file [bazarr.docker-compose.yml](https://github.com/kr1ps/kr1ps-MediaHomeServices/blob/master/bazarr.docker-compose.yml)

+## Conclusion

+With all this implemented, you will have a very good ecosystem for multimedia consumption.